Juicestus/BASM/README.md

 ## Install

+Check the releases tab on GitHub and isntall the zipped binary for your operating system.\
+Current built operating systems:
+* MacOS Big Sur - basm-macos-v0.8-alpha
+* Windows 10 64 bit - basm-win64-v0.8-alpha

+(Windows builds made with MinGW)

-In the `dist` directory there are two directories (macOS and win64) with the binaries for each operating system.
-No installer yet.
-Current version is Alpha 0.8.
+Releases are also in the `dist` directory.
+There are two directories, macOS and win64, with the zipped and exposed binaries for each operating system.

 ### Build from source